Super-mnky/PhyloSCSim/README.md

-This is our project code base!
+This is our project code base for a single-cell simulation!

-You may find all of tools and generated data within the repo.
+You will find all of tools and generated data within the repo.
 Primarily SCSilicon and CellCoal were used for data generation, while a web tool was used for newick tree generation.

-We assume know credit for any of the tool used, all proper credit and citations should be included based on the author's requirements.
+We assume no credit for any of the tool used.
+Please give all proper credit and citations to the original author.